nicoback/ClusterCare/README.md

 for their advisory groups (clusters).
 Users can append as many fields as they need to the sign-up form.
 After submission, the app enters the input into a MySQL database, and the web server runs a script every day (set up via a cron job) to send the reminder emails needed.

+Note: PHPMailer needs to be installed in the root folder.